 The following sections describe the nutrient controls or best management practices (BMPs), implementation strategies, and resources to meet the nonfederal nitrogen and phosphorus planning goals from urban runoff, natural areas and septic systems.
-Figure 6-2 summarizes the BMPs that were credited by the Chesapeake Bay Program in the 1985, 2009, and 2018 progress runs and the BMPs in Phase III WIP scenario that meet the 2025 planning targets and goals.
-It is important to note that the 2009 progress runs generated by Phase 6 of the Chesapeake Bay models credit significantly fewer BMPs in the District than the Phase 5 models and do not represent all of the practices that were in place during that year.
+Figure 6-2 summarizes the BMPs that were credited by the Chesapeake Bay Program in the 1985, 2009, and 2017 progress runs and the BMPs in Phase III WIP scenario that meet the 2025 planning targets and goals.
+It is important to note that the 2009 and 2017 progress runs generated by Phase 6 of the Chesapeake Bay models credit significantly fewer BMPs in the District than the Phase 5 models and do not represent all of the practices that were in place during those years.
 This omission could in part be due to new verification program protocols that took place with the Phase 6 models and applied to previous years even though verification information was not previously expected to be submitted.
 For example, the Phase 5 models credited the District for 2,183 acres of stormwater management in the 2009 progress run, compared to the 295 acres credited by Phase 6 in the 2009 progress run.
-Further, the Phase 5 model credited the District with 5,381 feet of stream restoration in the 2009 progress run but the Phase 6 Chesapeake Bay Program models gave no credit for this implementation.
-The 2018 progress run, after more rigorous verification procedures by DOEE, creates a much more complete representation of practices that are currently in place.
-Additional inspection and maintenance efforts would allow a greater number of BMPs within the District to be credited than are currently recognized by the Chesapeake Bay Program.
+Further, the Phase 5 model credited the District with 5,381 feet of stream restoration in the 2009 progress run and 36,233 feet in the 2017 progress run, but the Phase 6 Chesapeake Bay Program models gave no credit for this implementation.
+DOEE is verifying the BMPs included in the 2018 progress run to create a more complete representation of practices in place in that year.
+This section will be updated when the 2018 progress run is complete.

-To develop its 2025 implementation scenario for nonfederal lands, DOEE started with the BMPs credited in the 2018 progress run.
-DOEE then estimated future implementation that would occur from 2018 through 2025 based predominately on regulatory compliance but also accounting for voluntary initiatives and added these acres or feet of BMP implementation to the 2018 progress run.
-DOEE used the runoff reduction performance standard to simulate future BMPs rather than projecting which types of practices would be implemented given that the District's regulations are based on retention requirements.
+To develop its 2025 implementation scenario for nonfederal lands, DOEE started with the BMPs credited in the 2017 progress run.
+DOEE then estimated future implementation that would occur from 2018 through 2025 and added these acres or feet of BMP implementation to the 2017 progress run.
+DOEE used the runoff reduction performance standard to simulate future BMPs rather than projecting which types of practices would be implemented.
 The actual BMPs implemented from 2018 through 2025 may vary.
 DOEE used conservative assumptions regarding future BMP implementation, so the overall nutrient and sediment reductions associated with actual future BMP implementation should be the same as or greater than the reductions simulated in the 2025 Phase III WIP scenario.
+When the 2018 progress run is complete, DOEE will update its 2025 scenario to be based on 2018 progress and subsequent implementation.
+DOEE anticipates the final results will be similar, however.